samuel-2004/AgileWebDevCITS3403/README.md

-# Buy Nothing (rename)
+# New Home
-This web application for a "Buy Nothing" page.
+This web application for a "buy nothing" page.
 Users can submit items they wish to give away to others.
 They can also see what items others have posted to the website and make a request for them.
 This readme will be updated later.